Nicktoons (UK & Ireland)

-Nicktoons is a British/Irish pay television channel launched on 22 July 2002 as Nicktoons TV.
+Nicktoons is a British and Irish pay television channel launched on 22 July 2002 as Nicktoons TV.
 It is a cartoon-centric sister channel to Nickelodeon.
 The channel airs Nickelodeon's original animated series, as with all of the Nickelodeon networks domestically.

 History

 On 19 July 2002, Nick Jr. moved to channel 624 on Sky, to vacate its original 606 number for Nicktoons to launch on the following Monday.
 It showed a static screen with the Nicktoons logo and a notice displaying Nick Jr.'s new slot.
 Nicktoons launched on 22 July 2002 as "Nicktoons TV".

 On 12 October 2004, Nicktoons TV was rebranded to Nicktoons.
 The rebrand featured the Pixel characters as the channel's first mascots, designed by Slomo Productions and directed by Filipe Alcada.

 On 17 February 2007, there was another rebrand featuring 4 mascots; Rooftop (a moose), Beat (a mouse/rat), Colin (a brain) and Spoon (a humanlike creature), designed by Studio AKA.
 The new 'worldwide rebrand' logo for Nicktoons was introduced on 30 April 2010, with a new imaging campaign introduced on 11 February 2012.
 On 21 June 2013, some new idents made by Stu Gamble and StudioEDP titled "30 Seconds Of Fame" or just "30SOF" for short were introduced, featuring a singing monster-like person 'moving his body to the beat' to Space Funk by Jeffrey W Wade & Ruben Ayala (Minimal Dancer), a rapping grandad and a dog (G-Daddy), an Octopus who is a musician (Rocktopuss), a girl with a British accent reading a book of which being Little Red Riding Hood with her 'big gob' (Gobby Girl) and a singing blob who sings the song Bopalopalama Dipdip by David Bronze & Josh Phillips (Doo-Wop Blob).
 These idents came along with the 2014 rebrand as well, with another batch being named "30 Seconds Of Fame 2" or just "30SOF 2" for short in 2015.
 On 3 November 2014, there were new idents introduced with the eyes and faces of characters from shows.